Through our funding we want more people participating in their local communities.

 - How does your project, programme or service meet good practice or is it evidence based?
 This is particularly important if your organisation is working with vulnerable people including children, young people, elderly people, disabled people, and people with mental health issues.

 Funding for building projects

-Capital expenditure, for examples sport and arts centres are considered under our Building Projects Programme.
+Capital expenditure, for example youth and community centres are considered under our Building Projects Programme.

 What we don't fund